barackm/Doctor-App/README.md

 # Doctor-App
-My Doctor is a mobile app Designed for Hospitals, helping petients to be assisted by thier doctors online.
+My Doctor is a mobile app Designed for Hospitals, helping patients to be assisted by their doctors online.

 ## Screenshot
 ![](./screenshot.png)